lastsky/ltg_push/README.md

     chat_id: 123456789 # chat id (see Use.5)
 files: # paths to watching files
   - path: /var/some/log
+    match: "critical" # push updates only with this regex
   - path: /var/awesome/other_log
 ```